 The slower your landing pages load, the higher your bounce rate will be.
 And, Google is also concerned about site speed – you can slip in rankings, if your site is consistently slow to load.

 The bottom line is that a slow site can destroy your business and discourage potential customers from buying from you.
 These consumer behavior statistics give you a clearer picture:

 If that’s not enough to convince you, another recent statistic from Smart Insights suggests that faster loading pages usually see a higher conversion rate.

 So, what’s your current site speed?
 Find out by using the Pingdom Speed test tool.
 On the homepage, type in your site URL (e.g., quicksprout.com).
 Click the “test now” button.

 Next, analyze your speed.

-Ian Lurie was right when he said that slow site speed is hurting everyone’s revenue.
-In essence, he’s saying that when you increase load time, you’ll make more money.
+Ian Lurie was right, when he said that slow site speed is hurting everyone’s revenue.
+In essence, he’s saying that when you decrease load time, you’ll make more money.

 Some of the strategies Foodmom used to increase site speed include:

 - Removing query strings from static pages to improve performance

 - Tweaking .htaccess file